-Ease of Install – Newer network video recorders and cameras simply require one wire between them to setup.
+Ease of Install – Newer network video recorders and cameras simply require one wire between them to set up.
 It’s as easy as installing the camera and connecting the cable to the DVR.

 Resident and employee protection – Exits and entrances being monitored by cameras will help to protect your employees and residents from possible intruders.
-In those circumstances where you have to carefully monitor residents that need more attention a properly placed indoor camera will help prevent confused or wondering residents that may be unsupervised.
+In those circumstances where you have to carefully monitor residents that need more attention a properly placed indoor camera will help prevent confusion or wondering residents that may be unsupervised.

 Building Security – Surveillance outdoor cameras covering your grounds and parking lots can prevent thieves from attempting a break-in, trying to steal cars or loitering your property.

 Remote Video – Digital recorders such as NVRs (network video recorders) allow you to monitor the cameras from practically anywhere.
 Whether at your desk, smartphone or tablet, your surveillance cameras will always be accessible.
 This comes in very handy if you happen to manage multiple care facilities or simply have large nursing home – you can ensure that all your locations or buildings are safe without physically having to be in multiple locations at once.

 Improved image – Digital HD video offers superior quality footage when compared to analog CCTV cameras, this makes it easier to quickly identify anyone that is in the camera’s view.
 The cameras even offer digital zoom to get a close-up.

 Privacy Factor – It’s imperative that you protect the privacy of your residents and employees, install security cameras in public areas such as reception areas, dining rooms, kitchens, sitting rooms, and entrances.

 When considering surveillance for an assisted living facility we suggest the following: